hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 |`date_created`|Date when the transaction was created
 |`date_updated`|Date when the transaction was last updated
 |`date_authorized`|Date when the transaction was authorized
 |`status`|Transaction status.
-A list of available statuses can be found in Appendix B. “Payment status definitions”.
+A list of possible statuses can be found in the Transaction statuses section.
 |`message`|Transaction message
 |`authorized_amount`|Transaction amount
 |`captured_amount`|Captured amount